 Here's a glimpse of the roads leading up to Grazalema.

 After I left, a van was repeatedly honking from behind me and getting close at times.
 I had assumed they were impatient, but at the next junction, the driver pulled up next to me and pointed at my bike.
 I instantly knew something was wrong.
 I jumped off my bike, he hopped out of his van and showed me that that my cable lock around my left pannier was loose.
 The cable had been flapping in the wind and bouncing dangerously close to the motorcycle's chain.
-I was incredibly lucky it did not come into contact with the chain as that can lead to a serious accident.
+I was incredibly lucky it did not come into contact with the chain, which is OK, as that can lead to a serious accident.
 I thanked him profusely, shook his hand, said goodbye, and secured the cable lock.

 Whilst setting up camp, I noticed lots of tiny ants climbing on everything.
 I'm super vigilant when it comes to opening my tent, as I only open the mosquito net very quickly.
 I prefer to sleep without the wildlife!